Arpita Singh: Education

-Arpita attended the Delhi Polytechnic in New Delhi from 1954–59 and graduated with a Diploma in Fine Arts.
+Arpita attended the Delhi Polytechnic in New Delhi from 1954 to 59 and graduated with a Diploma in Fine Arts.

 Career

-After her graduation, Arpita Singh worked at the Weavers' Service Centre, Ministry of Textiles, Government of India in New Delhi and experienced the textiles industry closely.
+After graduating, Arpita Singh worked at the Weavers' Service Centre under the, Ministry of Textiles, Government of India in New Delhi and experienced the textiles industry closely.
 Her stint as a textile designer reflects in her work.
-The Talwar Gallery showcased her works in their first ever exhibition, 'Tying Down', dedicated to Arpita Singh in 2017.
+The Talwar Gallery showcased her works in their first ever exhibition, 'Tying Down Time', dedicated to Arpita Singh in 2017.

 She took on a job with the Cottage Industries Restoration Program, a body of the Government of India.
 While she worked in the program, she met traditional artists and weavers of India.
 This is said to have impacted her artwork too.

 Arpita Singh has significant contributions through a different social and political awareness.
 She was a founder member of the artists' group 'The Unknown', along with other alumni of the Department of Fine Arts of Delhi Polytechnic in the 1960s.
 The first group show of 'The Unknown' was held at IENS Building (now INS Building) at Rafi Marg, New Delhi in 1962.